 The law of demand guides this relationship.
-It states that the quantity demanded will drop as the price rises, ceteris paribus or "all other things being equal".
-Those other things that must remain equal are the determinants of demand: price of related goods, income, tastes, and expectations.
+It states that the quantity demanded will drop as the price rises, ceteris paribus or "all other things being equal."
+Those other things that must remain equal are the determinants of demand: the price of related goods, income, tastes, and expectations.
 There's an additional determinant for aggregate demand: the number of potential buyers in the market.

-If the number is high, then it's called elastic demand.
-That’s because, like a stretchy rubber band, the quantity demanded moves easily with a little change in prices.
+If the price elasticity number is high, then it's called elastic demand.
+Like a stretchy rubber band, the quantity demanded moves easily with a little change in prices.
 An example of this in everyday life could be frozen pizzas.
-If the price of a frozen pizza drops just 25%, you might buy three times as much as you normally would.
-That’s because you know you'll use it and you'll put the extra in the freezer.
+If the price of a frozen pizza drops just 25%, you might buy three times as much as you normally would on your next grocery trip.
+You know you'll use the extra pizzas eventually, and you can put them in the freezer until you need them.

 |Month in 2014||Price/lb.||Quantity (in lbs.)|